linlinzhao/linlinzhao.github.io/_posts/2017-10-24-Setting-Jekyll-on-Ubuntu-with-LaTex-support.md

 ---
 layout: post
 comment: true
-title: A fews stones about setting Jekyll on my Ubuntu
+title: Setting Jekyll on Ubuntu 16.04 with Latex support
 key: 10003
 tags: GitHub-Pages Jekyll LaTex
 category: Tech
 date: 2017-10-24
 ---
-*Update*:
+*Update July 2018*:

 This post is outdated as the issues stated at the time of writing are not issues anymore.
 It is still kept for potential interest.

-<--more-->
+---

 I did encounter a few stones on my way to adopt [Tian Qi's TeXt](https://tianqi.name/blog/) for setting up my own GitHub Pages.
 I had just two basic requirements: 1. support LaTex syntax.
 2. simple but functional.
 I know very few about web design, that is why even a little stone